First-Time Home Buyers

 - Well, water & septic contingencies (if the home has a private well or septic system - common in the country)

-- Survey & use contingencies (if the property has value in acreage that may need to be verified and surveyed)
+- Survey & special-use contingencies (if the property has value in acreage that may need to be verified and surveyed, or used for a specific purpose)

 We hope this resource if helpful and not overwhelming.
 That is why having a professional agent represent you and keep track of all the details for you is highly recommended.
 Please contact us to see how our team can help!